joshyan1/sumpy/README.md

 # sumpy

-Here's my small, less efficient, and likely incorrect implementation of numpy in C++, built without external dependencies, and from scratch.
+here's my small, less efficient, and likely incorrect implementation of numpy in C++, built without external dependencies, and from scratch.

-Hopefully, I learn some C++ through this.
+hopefully, I learn some C++ through this.

 ## build and run